enderpirate98/Cachyos-look-and-feel/README.md

 ## Fish shell configuration!

-Install the Fish shell using the instructions at the bottem of the page for your distro here: https://fishshell.com
+Install the Fish shell using the instructions at the bottem of the page for your distro here: https://fishshell.com and also install exa and exa-fish-comepletion

 After doing all that go ahead and download the CachyOS fish config
 ```